lupyuen/lupyuen.github.io/src/pinecone.md

 The built firmware includes FreeRTOS for [handing Bluetooth LE and WiFi operations in the background](https://github.com/pine64/bl_iot_sdk/blob/master/customer_app/bl602_demo_at/bl602_demo_at/main.c#L629-L833).
 [More details](https://github.com/pine64/bl_iot_sdk/tree/master/components/bl602)

+_Can we download the firmware without building it ourselves?_

 The firmware is built automatically in the cloud by GitHub Actions...

 -   Download the built firmware from GitHub Actions: